Ontario Pricing Guide · Updated 2026

 Does the MVDS cost extra, or is it included?

 It depends on the provider.
 Some include the MVDS in their standard package; many price it as an add-on.
 Since January 1, 2025, the MVDS is mandatory for all new home permits in Ontario under OBC 2024 — so it is not optional.
 If a provider is offering a "heat loss calculation" without mentioning the MVDS, ask specifically whether it is included.
-Our packages are priced to include the MVDS in all new home work — we confirm this upfront before quoting.
+Our full HVAC design package includes the MVDS as standard, and we confirm exactly what your project needs before quoting.

 Is it worth paying more for faster delivery?